downshift-js/downshift/src/hooks/useSelect/README.md

 provided out-of-the-box: menu toggle, item selection and up/down movement between them, screen reader support, highlight by character keys etc.

-## Migration to v7
+## Migration through breaking changes

-`useSelect` received some changes related to its API and how it works in version 7, as a conequence of adapting it to the ARIA 1.2 select-only combobox pattern.
+The hook received breaking changes related to how it works, as well as the API, starting with v7.
+They are documented here:

-If you were using _useSelect_ previous to 7.0.0, check the [migration guide][migration-guide-v7] and update if necessary.
+- [v7 migration guide][migration-guide-v7]
+- [v8 migration guide][migration-guide-v8]
+- [v9 migration guide][migration-guide-v9]

 ## Table of Contents